 The Northwestern Mutual difference

-97% of our clients stay with us year after year
+97% of our policyowners stay with us year over year

-of our clients stay with us year after year4
+The percentage of our policyowners who stay with us year over year4

-years strong through depressions, downturns, pandemics, and two world wars
+164+ years strong through depressions, downturns, and pandemics

-AAA, Aaa and AA+ maintaining the highest financial strength ratings awarded to life insurers from all major rating agencies during this pandemic5
+AAA, Aaa, and AA+—we've earned the highest financial strength ratings awarded to life insurers from all four major rating agencies.5